 The purchase agreement can be signed after the terms have been finalized.
 The market party will then be given time to make any applicable conditions unconditional.

 Sale through the real estate agent

-In addition to selling surplus government-owned real estate, the Dutch Central Government Real Estate Agency also makes real estate (land, water and buildings) available for usage by third parties.
-Sometimes this is done at the request of an interested party, but in the majority of cases a public tender process is used, under which all parties have an equal chance of success and the issuing price is based on current market prices.
+In addition to selling surplus government-owned real estate, the Dutch Central Government Real Estate Agency also makes real estate (land, water and buildings) available for use by third parties.
+Sometimes this is done at the request of an interested party, but in the majority of cases a public tender process is used, under which all the parties have an equal chance of success and the issuing price is based on current market prices.

 Information on rights that are currently being offered under the open procedure can be found on this website.

 The Dutch Central Government Real Estate Agency uses various types of (standard) agreements, such as ground leases, building rights, leases, rental and loan.
-The type of agreement that is used depends on the property and the usage(s) that are involved.
+The type of agreement that is used depends on the property and the use(s) that are involved.
 The issuance period will depend on the type of agreement and will be listed on the project page.
 The General Terms and Conditions form an integral part of the agreement.

 Below is a brief explanation of the issuance procedures used by the Dutch Central Government Real Estate Agency.